Police Accountability Unit

 Using a diverse array of datasets, the PAU staff works to improve outcomes for Defender clients, aid trial attorneys in their representation of clients with police-related issues, and effectuate policy and legal changes related to systemic police misconduct.

-Made possible through funding from a Microsoft and Urban Institute Catalyst Grant, the dashboard uses Philadelphia Police Department (PPD) data to allow users to track racial disparities in the PPD’s traffic enforcement, examine how traffic stops have changed over time, and learn the history and impact of the Driving Equality legislation passed by City Council and enacted in March 2022.
+Made possible through funding from a Microsoft Justice Reform Initiative and Urban Institute Catalyst Grant, the dashboard uses Philadelphia Police Department (PPD) data to allow users to track racial disparities in the PPD’s traffic enforcement, examine how traffic stops have changed over time, and learn the history and impact of the Driving Equality legislation passed by City Council and enacted in March 2022.

 Experience the Dashboard Here